 I still haven’t seen one, apart from the harmless little green ones, that is.
 You have to be careful even then — somebody told me there’s a viper that looks identical apart from a mark on its forehead.
 I haven’t seen cobra or python or water snake.
 Except in my dreams, of course.
 My waking dreams too: in the jungle everything twists and undulates — would I even know if I’d seen one?

-A few mornings ago, four of the guys lifted a large section of wood lying in the undergrowth, the bottom of an monkey old cage, and underneath was a big cobra, six feet long and as thick as my arm.
+A few mornings ago, four of the guys lifted a large section of wood lying in the undergrowth, the bottom of an old monkey cage, and underneath was a big cobra, six feet long and as thick as my wrist.
 ‘It freaked out and took off’, they told me, but they were still freaking out themselves, and counting their luck: all four had put their hands under the object to lift it.
-And later that day, driving my bike away from Jamrock, I saw one rippling across the road ahead, maybe the same one.
+And later that day, driving my bike away from Lion Rock, I saw one rippling across the road ahead, maybe the same one.
 It was some way away from me, but it was the right black-brown colour, and its dimensions were more or less as described.
 I accelerated to try to get a better look, but it moved sinuously and fast across the road, like a wave or a flame.
 It may have been an illusion, but in the sunlight its skin seemed to have a reddish aura.
-I gave thanks that my first sighting of a King Cobra was distance, not underfoot in the jungle or at night in my hut.
+I gave thanks that my first sighting of King Cobra was at distance, not underfoot in the jungle or at night in my hut.

 I knew I would have a more personal meeting eventually, living down here.
 I just don’t know what the circumstances will be.
 At night, whether writing or reading or trying to sleep, I’m taking in all the sounds around me.
 Sprays of raindrops blown from tall trees.
 Movements in undergrowth.
 Falling leaves.
-A hia crashing around.
+A monitor lizard crashing around.
 Some nights, the screams of dying animals.
 Sometimes I get into a state of hyper-alertness and sleep is difficult.
 My hearing seems not just sharper but more topographical, image-mapping the terrain by insect wavelengths, bat-squabbles and owl-hoots.
 Wind.
 Leaf shuffles.
 Something moving on my roof.
 Sometimes, the screams of small mammals protesting their deaths.

-At night, the waves on the rocks make a hundred different sounds, some of them incongruous: impressions of footsteps or muttering voices, or a door slamming deep within the earth, just once at each high tide.
+At night, the waves on the rocks make a hundred different sounds, some of them incongruous, impressions of footsteps or muttering voices, or a door slamming deep within the earth, just once at each high tide.
 The water seems to penetrate underground for some distance.
 When the tide is high at night, I hear it rumble deep beneath me.
 A slap or concussion seems to come from the landward side of where I lie.
 An echo, or do the underground sluices go that far back into the mountain?

 Mosquitoes are not too much of a problem, because of the steady sea breeze.
 Bats flicker through my balcony, and my hut is well-patrolled by geckos.
 They seem wary of the spiders, like me.
 I’ve accepted by now that a bamboo hut in the jungle is never going to be any kind of exclusion zone, and I’ve decided that if I ever open my door and find a cobra inside I’m just going to say, ‘Sorry!
 Wrong hut…’ and quietly close the door, before going and finding somewhere else to sleep.